leej11/fpl_draft_league/docs/source/getting_started.rst

 Running the above (with your own values substituted), you will obtain all the supported .json data files in your specified output_location.

+..
+   TODO: Add list of the "supported" .json data files

 If you perhaps wanted just a specific dataset, say the transactions dataset, then you could make use of the optional argument `datasets`: